-- 4.10 We must appoint three religious representatives to the Education, Sport and Leisure Committee.
-The appointments are made in accordance with Section 124 of the 1973 Act (inserted by Section 31 of the 1994 Act) - 4.11 Religious representatives only have voting rights on matters relating to the discharge of the authority's function as education authority.
+- 4.10 We must appoint three religious representatives in accordance with Section 124 of the 1973 Act (inserted by Section 31 of the 1994 Act). - 4.11 Religious representatives only have voting rights on matters relating to the discharge of the authority's function as education authority.

-4.12 Non-Councillor Members of The Attendance Committee
+4.12 Non-Councillor Members of the Attendance Committee